flagpolejs/flagpole/docs/assertion-context.md

 ### waitForExists(path: string, timeout: number): Promise\<DOMElement\>

 Test if an element exists at that path.
-For a browser scenario it will wait a certain timeout (default 100ms) for the element to show up.
-If you want it to wait longer, set the timeout value in the second argument.
+For a browser or an Appium scenario it will wait a certain timeout (default 30000ms) for the element to show up.
+If you want to change it, set the timeout value in the second argument.

 ```javascript
 const button = await context.waitForExists("a.submit", 2000);